saadmanrafat/imgur-scraper/README.md

 # imgur-scraper
-Retrieve imgur's viral posts from a given date.
+Retrieve Imgur's viral posts from a given date.
 No authentication required.
 Implemented using their frontend API.

 # Usage
 ```python